Terms & Policies

 7. How We Store And Safeguard Personal Data

 We care about protecting personal data.
 That is why we put in place appropriate measures that are designed to secure your personal data.
-You can find out more about our technical and organisational safeguards in our Security Policy
+You can find out more about our technical and organizational safeguards in our Security Policy

 8. Your Privacy Rights And Choices